Prathap-Chandra/Together/README.md

 ```

 - Create a new Meeting Room
-- Please make sure that name should be unique
+- Please make sure that room name is unique
 - You can use the above API to get the existing meeting rooms and their names so that there will be no conflict
 ```
 curl --request POST 'http://localhost:3000/v1.0/rooms/add' \